Installation and Login

 5. Click the second column to specify a destination path.

-6. Confirm the operation and click Start Backup to backup files from NAS.
+6. Confirm the operation and click Start Backup to back up files from the NAS.

 Start Backup Network Files